Ourblissfulnest

 corner clamp

-*Optional Step: I was quite surprised with how sturdy the table was with just the wood glue and brad nails alone.
+Optional step: I was quite surprised with how sturdy the table was with just the wood glue and brad nails alone.
 However, to avoid any problems in the future and because I will be displaying decor on this table I decided to add 2 in. corner brackets underneath the table for additional support.

 If you buy your brackets in a pack, they usually come with corresponding nails.
 Double check to make sure you have a proper nail length before drilling.